MBausson/Warp/README.md

 ### Linux / MacOs

+⚠️ ZSH is not yet fully supported.
+Using Warp with ZSH is very likely not to work.

 In the following example, warp will be installed in **user's home** (`~`).
 If you want to install warp somewhere else, please adapt the filepaths accordingly.

 1. Place the `warp.sh` file to a certain location, for example, your home (`~`)